-The creative team will work with over 80 school children to devise, create, rehearse and perform an original opera on 25th and 26th October 2018.
+The creative team are working with over 80 school children to devise, create, rehearse and perform an original opera on 25th and 26th October 2018.
 The performances will held in The Arts Center at NYU Abu Dhabi’s flagship venue, The Red Theater.
-The devising will commence in June 2018 when the students will work with the creative team to craft and evolve the storyline, music and design.

-This process will be further informed and inspired through the participation of Lest We Forget, an innovative archival initiative that explores Emirati vernacular tangible and intangible culture through memory, reflection, research and creative expression.
+This process was informed and inspired with help from Lest We Forget, an innovative archival initiative that explores Emirati vernacular tangible and intangible culture through memory, reflection, research and creative expression.
 Lest We Forget’s work considers how and why essential indigenous traditions continue to be relevant to contemporary Emirati culture and identity.
 Operating with support from the Salama bint Hamdan Al Nahyan Foundation, Lest We Forget is a community-based initiative led by Creative Director, Dr Michele Bambling.

 The opera will embrace music, drama, film, movement and design and the aim is that local Emirati musicians will also join the project.